-The designers Ruth Tomlinson, Polly Wales or Alice Waese work exclusively with recycled diamonds and many of our designers use them frequently.
+The designers Ruth Tomlinson, Polly Wales, and Alice Waese work exclusively with recycled diamonds and many of our designers use them frequently.

-The designers usually work with few stone traders because the relationship of trust is long to establish and therefore very valuable.
+The designers usually work with a few stone traders because a relationship of trust takes long to establish and therefore very valuable.
 Most of these merchants are part of organizations that commit them to the quality and provenance of the stones they offer.

 Pippa Small has established a strong, transparent relationship of 20 years with her goldsmith in Jaipur, who also supplies her colored stones.

-Maria Moro, designer of Oona, buys her precious stones from two Sri Lankan traders who source exclusively from the island.
-She has her jewels made in the same small town as the one where she buys her stones.
+Maria Moro, the designer of Oona, buys her precious stones from two Sri Lankan traders who source exclusively from the island.
+She has her jewels made in the same small town like the one where she buys her stones.

 The jewelry maker of Karen Liberman in Jaipur is also her supplier of gems.
 He travels the world himself in search of her favorite gems.

 Embellishing a stone means to enhance its color or clarity by different methods.
-Corundum such as sapphires and rubies, quartz, beryls such as aquamarine, tourmalines and zoites such as tanzanite are often heated to improve their color and / or clarity.
-In the case of emeralds, the embellishment is performed through the infiltration of a colorless cedar oil.
+Corundum such as sapphires and rubies, quartz, beryls such as aquamarine, tourmalines, and zoites such as tanzanite are often heated to improve their color and/or clarity.
+In the case of emeralds, the embellishment is performed through the infiltration of colorless cedar oil.
 These techniques of embellishment of colored stones vary according to the type of gems and are a lapidary practice that has become customary.

 However, our preference - and that of the designers with whom we work - is clearly focused on untreated natural stones.
-It is the essence of White Bird to love stones as nature offers them and to appreciate each day their beauty and uniqueness.
+It is the essence of White Bird to love stones as nature offers them and to appreciate their beauty and uniqueness each day.